RasmussenLab/vamb/workflow/README.md

- conda install -n vamb -c conda-forge mamba mamba create -n vamb python=3.7 mamba install -n vamb -c conda-forge -c bioconda snakemake mamba install -c pytorch pytorch torchvision cudatoolkit=10.2 mamba install -n vamb -c bioconda vamb=3.0.2
+ conda install -n vamb -c conda-forge mamba mamba create -n vamb python=3.7 mamba install -n vamb -c conda-forge -c bioconda snakemake mamba install -n vamb -c pytorch pytorch torchvision cudatoolkit=10.2 mamba install -n vamb -c bioconda vamb=3.0.2
 ```

 ## Set up configuration with your data

-To run the snakemake workflow you need to set up three files: the configuration file (_config.json_), a file with paths to your contig-files (_contigs.txt_) and a file with paths to your reads (_samples2data.txt_).
+To run the snakemake workflow you need to set up three files: the configuration file (`config.json`), a file with paths to your contig-files (`contigs.txt`) and a file with paths to your reads (`samples2data.txt`).
 Example files are included and described here for an example dataset of four samples:

-_contigs.txt_ contains paths to each of the per-sample assemblies:
+`contigs.txt` contains paths to each of the per-sample assemblies:
 ```
 assemblies/contigs.sample_1.fna.gz
 assemblies/contigs.sample_2.fna.gz